EYBlockchain/nightfall_4_CE/doc/Upgradable Contracts Guide.md

 JJ: I want someone to test this case, because we only allow one address to have one x509 certificate.
 Before upgrading, test if you can let client 1 and client 2 use same certificate and same private key, you should get error.
 Then let client 1 do a successful certificate validation.
 After upgrading (this should go without saying, you have to do another upgrading contract, otherwise you will fail any validation if you use my example), after verifying your upgrading behavour, let client 2 validate same certificate client 1 used, you should get error, so we ensure upgrading contract wont clean old states.
 This should also be done for other contracts.

 ###  Nightfall upgrade (V3): emit only one deposit event

-Intent: Change deposit event semantics without touching balances/roots.
+- Intend: Change deposit event semantics without touching balances/roots.
+- Before: When an user sends a `deposit` tx with both `deposit_fee` and `value`, we will see two escrow events and two commitments will be included onchain.
+- After: When an user sends a `deposit` tx with both `deposit_fee` and `value`, we will see 1 value escrow events and 1 value commitment will be included onchain.

-Change: In V3, escrow_funds(...) emits a single DepositEscrowed (no extra “fee” deposit event).
+- Change: `escrow_funds(...)` emits a single DepositEscrowed (no extra “fee” deposit event).

 We first clean the test in nightfall_test/src/run_tests.rs (comment the code from line 99 to line 992), so we will start with clean status just after validating everyone's certificate.